pjaos/retirement_finances/README.md

 - State pension changes (hopefully increases) in April for the new financial year.
 The first full month of the changed state pension will be in May.

 - This tool does not take tax into account.
+Therefore you must be aware of the tax implications of your pension decisions.

 - Money is taken from either savings or pensions to meet outgoings during retirement.